VITUS Private Clinic

 Photodynamic Therapy with CHlorin E6 for Bladder Vancer

-The photosensitizer Chlorin E6 is then injected into the patient as a short infusion.
-This photoactive substance is distributed throughout the body via the bloodstream, but accumulates 20 times more in tumor tissues than in healthy cells.
-Chlorin E6 photodynamic therapy for prostate cancer involves irradiating the tumor cells with monochromatic red laser light, which causes the tumor cells to die.
+In the treatment of bladder cancer with photodynamic therapy (PDT), the photosensitizer chlorin E6 is initially administered as a short infusion.
+This substance is distributed throughout the body via the bloodstream, but accumulates around 20 times more in tumor tissue than in healthy cells.

 What is Chlorin E6 and how does it work?

-Chlorin E6 is a photosensitizer that specifically accumulates in tumor tissue.
-The green porphyrin is produced from plant material 1 .
-Chlorin E6 accumulates 20-fold more in tumor tissues than in healthy cells.
-If the tumor cells are then irradiated with monochromatic laser light of wavelength 665 nanometers – red light – the energy of the laser light is transferred to the chlorin E6 molecule.
+Chlorin E6 is a natural photosensitizer obtained from plant material.
+It is a green porphyrin that accumulates strongly in tumor tissue.
+If the enriched tumor tissue is irradiated with monochromatic laser light of 665 nanometers (red light), the light energy is transferred to the chlorin E6 molecule.

-The absorbed energy is transferred to oxygen molecules in the cell, creating oxygen radicals with highly reactive singular electrons.
-These oxygen radicals are highly reactive and react with biological components of the tumor cell such as the nucleus, mitochondria and cell membrane.
-As a result, the tumor cell loses its function and structure and dies.
+The absorbed energy is then transferred to oxygen molecules in the cell, creating highly reactive oxygen radicals.
+These destroy vital structures of the tumor cell, such as the cell nucleus, cell membrane and mitochondria, thereby specifically killing the cancer cell.

 Other photodynamic